DabralAshish/The-adventures-of-noob-noob/README.md

     through function UpateNoobNoob() (Line 12).
 Various attributes of the player (noobnoob.h, Line 39-50) has been defined.
 These control the interaction of the player with game objects.
   - files.cpp (for loading all images and levelmap files from disk).
-  - Controller.cpp conatins all user interaction based on key presses.
+  - Controller.cpp detects all user inputs based on key presses and converts them into useful game moves.

 3. Loops, Functions, I/O:
   - Functions and loops have been used heavily for providing the game functionalities.